home-assistant/developers.home-assistant/docs/core/entity/button.md

 | Constant | Description
 | ----- | -----------
+| `ButtonDeviceClass.IDENTIFY` | The button entity identifies a device.
 | `ButtonDeviceClass.RESTART` | The button entity restarts the device.
 | `ButtonDeviceClass.UPDATE` | The button entity updates the software of the device.
 The use of this device class should be avoided, please consider using the [`update`](/docs/core/entity/update) entity instead.